merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 ### Create new Model (Serializable)

-Before we create the new control we need a model, which can store our additional informations.
+Before we create the new control we need a model, which can store our additional information.

 ```c#
 using System;